Substance Abuse and Addiction Treatment Resources in Rochester

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Rochester Drug & Alcohol Detox Centers

 Detoxification is the first step along the road to recovery.
-During the Rochester drug detox process, patients go through a period of restoration as drugs, alcohol and associated toxins are cleansed from their bodies.
+During the Rochester drug detox process, patients go through a period of restoration as drugs, alcohol, and associated toxins are cleansed from their bodies.
 This is known as withdrawal and patients may suffer from a variety of symptoms.
-These include emotional symptoms such as headaches and cravings, physical symptoms including sweating and tremors and, in some instances, seizures and confusion.
+These include emotional symptoms such as depression and cravings, physical symptoms including sweating and tremors and, in some instances, seizures and confusion.
 In medically supervised detoxification, physicians prescribe medication to counter and minimize these symptoms.
 Additionally, patients are continuously monitored for serious side effects and treated appropriately.
-Medically supervised detoxification is safer, more comfortable and more effective than unsupervised detoxification.
+Medically supervised detoxification is safer, more comfortable, and more effective than unsupervised detoxification.

 Recovery Meetings Near You in Rochester